 Step 3: Company Name (Decide which route to go)

 - Register the company without a name.
 This is the fastest way to register a company, because the application will be immediately added to the company registration queue.
 The registration number becomes its name until you have successfully reserved a name.
 When you do eventually reserve a name, you will need to change your MOI to reflect the new name.

 - Reserve the name first.
-Once you have successfully reserved a company name you can thereafter apply for the company registration, and the application will then be added to the company registration queue.
+You can apply for the company registration once you have successfully reserved a company name.
+The application will then be added to the company registration queue.

 - Apply for a name simultaneously with your company registration.
 Your application for the registration of the company will only be added to the company registration queue after a name has been successfully reserved.